mrapp-ke/MLRL-Boomer/doc/developer_guide/coding_standards.md

 - `publish.yml` is used for publishing pre-built packages on [PyPi](https://pypi.org/) (see {ref}`installation`).
 For this purpose, the project is built from source for each of the target platforms and architectures, using virtualization in some cases.
 The job is run automatically when a new release was published on [Github](https://github.com/mrapp-ke/MLRL-Boomer/releases).
 - `test_build.yml` builds the project for each of the supported target plattforms, i.e., Linux, Windows, and MacOS (see {ref}`compilation`).
 In the Linux environment, this job does also execute all available unit and integration tests (see {ref}`testing`) and generates the latest documentation (see {ref}`documentation`).
 It is run whenever relevant parts of the project's source code have been modified in a branch.
-- `test_format.yml` ensures that the C++ and Python code adheres to our coding style guidelines (see {ref}`codestyle`).
+- `test_format.yml` ensures that the C++ and Python code adheres to our coding style guidelines (see {ref}`code-style`).
 This job is run automatically whenever any changes affecting the C++ or Python source files have been pushed to a branch.

 (testing)=